 Exposure to Aluminum and Alzheimer’s

-Aluminum has been suggested as a cause for Alzheimer’s, although it is not thought to be the only cause.
+Aluminum has been suggested as a cause of Alzheimer’s, although it is not thought to be the only cause.
 As of yet, no studies have been able to prove a specific link between aluminum and Alzheimer’s, although there is some evidence that there is some connection.

 What Is Aluminum?